MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >   - Data-at-rest encryption is enabled on data volumes created during deployment.
 These data volumes include both infrastructure volumes and workload volumes.
 Review [Manage BitLocker encryption](/azure-stack/hci/manage/manage-bitlocker) for additional information.
 >
->   - Use [Trusted launch](/azure-stack/hci/manage/trusted-launch-vm-overview) Azure Arc virtual machines to improve security of Gen 2 virtual machines, by utilizing OS features of modern operating systems, such as Secure Boot that can use a virtual Trusted Platform Module (vTPM).
+>   - Use [Trusted launch](/azure-stack/hci/manage/trusted-launch-vm-overview) Azure Arc VMs to improve security of Gen 2 VMs, by utilizing OS features of modern operating systems, such as Secure Boot that can use a virtual Trusted Platform Module (vTPM).
 >
 > - **Operationalize secret management**.
 Based on your organizational requirements, change the credentials associated with the deployment user identity for Azure Stack HCI.
 For more information, see [Manage secrets rotation](/azure-stack/hci/manage/manage-secrets-rotation).
 >
 > - (HCI platform architecture) **Enforce security controls** Use Azure Policy to audit and enforce built-in policies, such as "_Application control policies should be consistently enforced_" or "_Encrypted volumes should be implemented_".
 These Azure policies can be used for auditing security settings and assessing the compliance status Azure Stack HCI.
 Example of the available policies are described in the [Azure policies](#azure-policies) section.
 >
 > - (Workload architecture) **Improve workload security posture with built-in policies**.
-Built-in policies can be applied to assess Azure Arc virtual machines running on Azure Stack HCI through the Security benchmark, Update Manager, and Guest Configuration, the policies that can be used check these conditions are shown below:
+Built-in policies can be applied to assess Azure Arc VMs running on Azure Stack HCI through the Security benchmark, Update Manager, and Guest Configuration, the policies that can be used check these conditions are shown below:
 >
 >   - Log Analytics agent installation.
 >   - System Update checks for missing system updates and keeping them up-to-date with the latest security patches.